Chakras are more than just a spiritual buzz word.

 The benefits of yoga for chakra balancing

-If you would like to talk to a yoga expert, Avaana can help you find one near you.
+If you want to browse and compare yoga studios, Avaana can help you find one in your location.